Hit enter after type your search item

 Disable the keyboard Escape key example

-Again, in all above examples, the modal window is closed as you press the “Esc” key in the keyboard along with options of closing by clicking the cross button or clicking on “backdrop”.
+Again, in all the above examples, the modal window is closed as you press the “Esc” key in the keyboard along with options of closing by clicking the cross button or clicking on “backdrop”.

 You may disable the keyboard Esc key by using the keyboard: false in the jQuery code or by using data-attribute.
-Open the demo page and try closing by pressing the Esc key:

 The script: